-The Complete Guide to Email Marketing - Creating Pervasive and Proven Emails
+The Complete Guide to Email Marketing: Creating Pervasive Emails

 In Part 1 of the Complete Guide to Email Marketing Campaign Strategy - Mastering Personalization and Persuasion, we discussed the four fundamental characteristics of successful email marketing campaigns (Personalized, Persuasive, Pervasive, and Proven) and examined the first two of them in detail.